The Holocaust in Greece: Axis occupation

 In mid-1941, Greece was partitioned into three occupation zones.
-The Germans occupied strategically important areas: Macedonia including Salonica, the harbor of Piraeus, most of Crete and some Aegean islands, while allowing the Italians to take almost all the Greek mainland and many islands.
+The Germans occupied strategically important areas: Macedonia including Salonica, the harbor of Piraeus, most of Crete and some of the Aegean islands, and allowed the Italians to take almost all the Greek mainland and many islands.
 Bulgaria occupied Western Thrace and eastern Macedonia, where it immediately undertook a harsh Bulgarianization program, sending more than 100,000 Greek refugees westward.
-The collaborationist Greek government began to see Bulgaria as the main threat and did all it could to secure German support in limiting the size of the Bulgarian occupation zone.
-However, in June 1943, parts of eastern Macedonia switched from the German to Bulgarian control.
+The collaborationist Greek government began to see Bulgaria as the main threat and did all it could to secure German support for limiting the size of the Bulgarian occupation zone.
+However, in June 1943, parts of eastern Macedonia switched from German to Bulgarian control.

 Anti-Jewish persecution

 Immediately after the occupation, German police units made arrests based on lists of individuals deemed subversive, including Greek Jewish intellectuals and the entire Salonica Jewish community council.
 The Reichsleiter Rosenberg Taskforce surveyed Jewish assets a week after the occupation.
-To curry favor with the Germans, collaborationist Prime Minister Georgios Tsolakoglou announced that there was a "Jewish problem" in Greece—the term was not a part of prewar discourse—adding, "this question will be definitively solved within the framework of the whole New Order in Europe".
+To curry favor with the Germans, collaborationist prime minister Georgios Tsolakoglou announced that there was a "Jewish problem" in Greece—the term was not a part of prewar discourse—adding, "this question will be definitively solved within the framework of the whole New Order in Europe".

 Confiscation of all kinds of property from both Jews and non-Jews was undertaken on a massive scale; wealthy Jews were arrested and their businesses expropriated.
 During the first year of occupation, Jews shared in the same hardships as other Greeks, including the 1941 Greek famine and hyperinflation.
 Black market activity was widespread despite being punishable by immediate execution.
 The famine disproportionately affected Greek Jews as many were members of the urban proletariat and lacked connections to the countryside.
 In Salonica, German occupation forces tried to exacerbate the divisions between Greek Jews and the Christian population, encouraging newspapers to print antisemitic material and reviving the EEE, which Metaxas had banned.
 In the Bulgarian occupation zone, hundreds of Thracian Jews were forced into Bulgarian labor battalions, thus escaping famine and the deportation of Thracian Jews in 1943.
 In Macedonia, all recently arrived Jews, mostly a few hundred refugees from Yugoslavia, were required to register with the police in November 1941.
 A handful were immediately placed in German custody, deported, and executed.

-Greek collaborators provided the names of alleged Communists to the German authorities who held them as hostages and shot them in reprisal for resistance activities.
+Greek collaborators provided the names of alleged Communists to the German authorities, who held them as hostages and shot them in reprisal for resistance activities.
 Jews were overrepresented among these victims.
 In the second half of 1941, Jewish property in Salonica was confiscated on a large scale to rehouse Christians whose residences had been destroyed by bombing, or who had fled the Bulgarian occupation zone.
 In February 1942, the collaborationist government acceded to German demands and fired high-ranking official Georgios D. Daskalakis because of his alleged Jewish ancestry.
 Soon after it agreed to ban all Jews from leaving the country at German request.